sewaneedata/bus-route-efficiency-2024/README.md

 ## Description of the Files

-1. addresses.R - This takes the google sheet addresses and adds the address found on the google map API into the data set.
+1. `addresses.R` - This takes the google sheet addresses and adds the address found on the google map API into the data set.
 Running this will take sometime because it takes time to access the API and grab the geo locations.
-2. franklin_county.rds - This has the geodata to draw the border of franklin county in maps
+2. `franklin_county.rds` - This has the geodata to draw the border of franklin county in maps
-3. bus_gis.RData - This
+3. `bus_gis.RData` - This
-4. bus_functions.R- This gives functions that can be called upon in the get_data and in app.R
+4. `bus_functions.R`- This gives functions that can be called upon in the get_data and in app.R
-5. get_data.R - helping files similar to bus_data.R so that it prevents multiple things being called
+5. `get_data.R` - helping files similar to bus_data.R so that it prevents multiple things being called
-6. bus_default_data.rds - This loads and holds the url that is inputed in the url and if no url is put in it is whatever the values is equal to
+6. `bus_default_data.rds` - This loads and holds the url that is inputed in the url and if no url is put in it is whatever the values is equal to
-7. bus_routes.rds - this has the bus route information like the kids grade, bus number, house address, longitude and latitude, and reported miles.
+7. `bus_routes.rds` - this has the bus route information like the kids grade, bus number, house address, longitude and latitude, and reported miles.
-8. app.R - This is where the dashboard with the user input and server is made.
+8. `app.R` - This is where the dashboard with the user input and server is made.

 ## Notes
 1. The data used for this comes from the URL entered on the dashboard.
 This will be the data in the files within the data folder, excluding `franklin_county.rds.`